mdavid800/dash_editorjs/README.md

 ## To Do

+- [ ] Add additional props

 - [ ] Test save and establish how to use in dash

+- [ ] Test how to load data from JSON in dash

 - [ ] update simple image tool to https://github.com/PaulKinlan/simple-image